Order spectra in topological dynamical systems: The emergent order spectrum

-Indeed, suppose there exists $k\in\mathbb N$ such that $f^k(x)\in S_1$.
-We now show that $f^{k+1}(x)\in S_1$, too.
+Indeed, suppose there exists $k\in\mathbb N$ such that $f^k(x)\in S^A$.
+We now show that $f^{k+1}(x)\in S^A$, too.
 Since $\omega(x)=\mathcal{O}(y)$, there exists an $\varepsilon>0$ such that

-Then, for every $n\in\mathbb N$ such that $f^k(x)\in\widehat{S_n}$ and $\varepsilon_n<\varepsilon$, the point $f^k(x)$ must be followed by $f^{k+1}(x)$ in the chain $S_n$ and, hence, $f^{k+1}(x)\in S_1$.
-Therefore, the order type of $(S_1,{\le_\infty}_|)$ is $\omega$.
+Then, for every $n\in\mathbb N$ such that $f^k(x)\in\widehat{S_n}$ and $\varepsilon_n<\varepsilon$, the point $f^k(x)$ must be followed by $f^{k+1}(x)$ in the chain $S_n$ and, hence, $f^{k+1}(x)\in S^A$.
+Therefore, the order type of $(S^A,{\le_\infty}_|)$ is $\omega$.

-To have the statement, it is enough to note that $\operatorname{card}(S_2)<K$.
+To have the statement, it is enough to note that $\operatorname{card}(S^B)<K$.
 In fact, otherwise the chains $S_n$ would contain cyclic sub-chains. \end{proof}

-We now use Theorem \ref{prop:gradient-like-orbit} to prove that, in the basin of an attractor, but outside the attractor itself, ordinately nested chains can \textit{only} be supported on full orbits exiting from one chain component and entering into the other one.
-Let us make precise the statement giving some needed definitions.
+We now use Theorem \ref{prop:gradient-like-orbit} to prove that, in the basin of an attractor, but outside the attractor itself, order-compatible nested chains can only be supported on full orbits exiting from one chain component and entering into the other one.
+Let us make precise the statement.